A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 Here are some exclusions:

-- Ambulance fees
+• Ambulance fees

-- Cosmetic surgery
+• Cosmetic surgery

-- Dental work (except due to accidental injuries)
+• Dental work (except due to accidental injuries)

-- Optional items which are outside the scope of treatment
+• Optional items which are outside the scope of treatment

-- Overseas medical treatment
+• Overseas medical treatment

-- Private nursing charges
+• Private nursing charges

-- Purchase of kidney dialysis machines, iron-lung and other special appliances
+• Purchase of kidney dialysis machines, iron-lung and other special appliances

-- Treatment which has received reimbursement from Workmen’s Compensation and other forms of insurance coverage
+• Treatment which has received reimbursement from Workmen’s Compensation and other forms of insurance coverage

-Such costs are not eligible for claims.
+Such items are not eligible for claims.

-There Will Be Deductible and Co-insurance
+There Will Be a Deductible and Co-insurance

 Typical medical plans have these elements and MediShield Life is no different.

-Let’s look at how both of them work and then an example.
+Let’s look at how both of them work, and then, an example.

 Here are the deductibles: